MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-business-card.md

 ## Role requirements

-Users need to have the Common Data Service user role to consume the business card reader.
+Users need to have the Microsoft Dataverse user role to consume the business card reader.

 ## Use in Power Apps